DelazJ/QGIS-Documentation/source/docs/training_manual/create_vector_data/topo_editing.rst

 .. image:: img/set_snapping_options.png
    :align: center

-* Ensure that the box in the :guilabel:`Avoid Int.` column is checked (set to true).
+* Ensure that the box in the :guilabel:`Avoid Intersection` column is checked (set to true).
 * Click :guilabel:`OK` to save your changes and leave the dialog.
-* Enter edit mode with the :guilabel:`landuse` layer selected.
+* Enter edit mode with the :file:`landuse` layer selected.
 * Check under :menuselection:`View --> Toolbars` to make sure that your :guilabel:`Advanced Digitizing` toolbar is enabled.
 * Zoom to this area (enable layers and labels if necessary):